mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-overview.md

 ![](attachments/mx-cloud-architecture.png)

-For more information on Mendix architecture, see [Architecture Principles](../enterprise-capabilities/architecture-principles).
+For more information on Mendix Cloud architecture, see [Cloud Architecture](../enterprise-capabilities/architecture-cloud).

 ## 3 What Mendix Cloud Regions Are Available?